atata-framework/atata.io/components/button.md

 ### Button Delegate

-It is recommended to use `Button` delegate as it simplifies the usage by refusing `Click` and `ClickAndGo` methods.
+It is recommended to use `Button` delegate as it simplifies the use by eliminating `Click` and `ClickAndGo` methods.

 ```cs
 using Atata;